ckeditor/ckeditor4-docs/docs/guide/dev/features/splitbutton/README.md

 Properties `command` and `click` are optional, but one of them should be preset.

-It works in the same way as {@link CKEDITOR.ui.button} definition.
+It works in the same way as {@linkapi CKEDITOR.ui.button button} definition.

 ### Dynamic face